ros2/rviz/rviz_visual_testing_framework/docs/documentation.md

 If the computed MSE index is lower than this threshold, then the test will pass, otherwise it will fail.
 In both cases the user will be notified about the actual value of the MSE index.
 In the future, a more sophisticated comparison method may be provided.

-- If the dimensions of the test image are different from the ones of the reference picture, then the test screenshot will be resized to match the reference one before the comparison is performed.
+- The dimensions of the different render windows are not fixed by RViz' config.
+Therefore screenshots will be different of different systems.
+To compensate for this, test images have to be resized.
-Either of the dimensions of the test screenshot could be both bigger or smaller than the reference one.
+This is done in the same way as RViz resizes render windows: Vertical resizing is done by resizing the image keeping proportions, while horizontal resizing is cropping the image equally on the left and right.
+This ensures maximum compatibility between the test image and the reference image.
-The resizing, therefore, consists of a simple scaling which brings the test image to have the same dimensions as the reference picture.
+To ensure that such resizing is always possible, test images are a lot wider than reference images.

 ## Interface

 For RViz itself: the CMake flag `EnableVisualTests` is provided to enable visual tests:

-        ament test --cmake-args -DEnableVisualTests=TRUE
+        ament test --cmake-args -DEnableVisualTests=True

 This will make the tests run and the screenshots will be compared to the existing reference images.

-Furthermore, the reference images can be updated by running the tests after setting the environmental variable `GenerateReferenceImages` to `TRUE`.
+Furthermore, the reference images can be updated by running the tests after setting the environmental variable `GenerateReferenceImages` to `True`.

 **NB**: the `EnableVisualTests` flag value is automatically cached by CMake, meaning that if it's not specified, the value used for the last run will be used.